coskundeniz/ad_clicker/README.md

 # ad_clicker

 This command-line tool clicks ads for a certain query on Google search using [undetected_chromedriver](https://github.com/ultrafunkamsterdam/undetected-chromedriver) package.
-Supports running multiple simultaneous browsers and running in loop.
+Supports proxy, running multiple simultaneous browsers, and running in loop.

 Old version of the tool can be found in the `old_version` branch.

-* Supports Python 3.9+
+* Requires Python 3.9+
 * Requires Chrome 108+

 [Related post on Medium](https://python.plainenglish.io/google-ads-clicker-with-python-selenium-and-tor-a6ff8078da2a)